 A dashboard app is a visual graphical, real-time representation of a report.
-A dashboard app can be anything from visual representation of financial systems to visual representation and a controller for embedded devices, such as industrial equipment.
+Examples include a visual representation of financial systems or a visual representation and a controller for embedded devices such as industrial equipment.

-The server side dashboard app separates the page content from the "site theme".
-The section framed in brown in Figure 1 above shows the page content.
+Figure 2 below shows the AdminLTE dashboard template and how the various components are generated on the server side.
+The server side logic separates the page content from the "site theme".
+The section framed in brown in figure 2 shows the page content.
 This content is injected at the server side, inserted into the main content, and sent to the browser.
 The "theme" includes everything except the page content.
-The theme also includes dynamically generated content framed in green in Figure 1, including the menu to the left, the page title, and the breadcrumb.
-The theme and the three dynamic components framed in green are all managed by one server side script, a specialized LSP page that handles all pages managed by the dashboard app.
-In our app, the specialized LSP page is called template.lsp.
+The theme also includes dynamically generated content framed in green in figure 2, including the menu to the left, the page title, and the breadcrumb.

-The benefit with the solution shown in Figure 2 vs. server side includes, as explained in our Dynamic Navigation Menu tutorial, is that the "theme" can manage much more than just the navigation menu and the page content stays clean.
+The benefit with the solution shown in figure 3 vs. server side includes, as explained in our Dynamic Navigation Menu tutorial, is that the "theme" can manage much more than just the navigation menu and the page content stays clean.
 The page content can be static or dynamically generated.
 Another cool feature is that LSP pages (the page content) do not have to have the .lsp extension.
-In our example, we use the extension .html for both static and dynamic content.
+In our dashboard templates, we use the extension .html for both static and dynamic content.

 SharkTrustX is a product based on the AdminLTE template.
 The product includes support for authentication using its own SQL database and Single Sign On via Microsoft Azure Active Directory.
 The source code is available on Github.
 See the Mako Server SharkTrustX tutorial for details.